deepset-ai/dc-custom-component-template/README.md

 1. Fork this repository.
 2. Navigate to the `/src/dc_custom_component/components/` module.
-3. Implement your custom components following the samples.
+3. Add your custom components following the examples.
 4. Update the version in `/src/__about__.py`.
 5. Format your code using the `hatch run code-quality:all` command.
 6. Zip your project by running the following command from inside of this project: